Warner Bros. Discovery: Formation (2021–2022)

-AT&T and Discovery announced their merger on May 17, 2021; the merger would be structured as a Reverse Morris Trust, with AT&T shareholders holding a 71% interest in the new company's stock and appointing seven board members, and Discovery shareholders holding a 29% interest and appointing six board members.
+On May 17, 2021, AT&T and Discovery announced that AT&T would spin off WarnerMedia to its shareholders, which in turn would be merged with Discovery Inc. to form Warner Bros.
+Discovery.
+The merger would be structured as a Reverse Morris Trust, with AT&T shareholders holding a 71% interest in the new company's stock and appointing seven board members, and Discovery shareholders holding a 29% interest and appointing six board members.
 AT&T would receive US$43 billion in cash and debt.
 The merger was expected to be completed in mid-2022.